Frequently Asked Questions

 NOVA takes all incidents of bias and harassment – including anti-LGBTQ – seriously.
 Depending on the type of incident and who is alleged to have committed the harassment, there are a variety of ways NOVA may respond.

-- Complaints of sex-based discrimination, sexual violence, domestic violence, dating violence, stalking and sexual or gender-based harassment are governed by the Title IX Policy and may be submitted to email@example.com.
+- Title IX now includes sexual orientation and gender identity based discrimination and harassment as well as complaints of sex-based discrimination, sexual violence, domestic violence, dating violence, stalking and sexual or gender-based harassment are governed by the Title IX Policy and may be submitted to firstname.lastname@example.org.

 Are sexual orientation and gender identity included in NOVA’s non-discrimination policy?